dsajdak/ccr-examples/containers/2_ApplicationSpecific/OpenFOAM/EXAMPLES.md

 ...and start the container shell
-NOTE: This is NOT the same command as above, there are added bind mounts that are neccessary to run paraFoam in CCR's OnDemand
+NOTE: This is NOT the same command as above, there are added bind mounts that are necessary to run paraFoam in CCR's OnDemand

 ```
 apptainer shell -B /util:/util -B /scratch:/scratch -B /projects:/projects \